 After monitoring the effects of the paid ad campaign and the influencer partnership campaign, your team looks at the results of the work that’s been completed.
 Since you’ve tracked all of your work in Asana, you’re able to connect your work to the goals you want to achieve.
 As you compare the two, you notice that the influencer campaign increased brand awareness more than paid ads.
 As a result, you decide to continue using this tactic next quarter.Read: Maximizing the benefits of OKRs

 From conception to execution, use marketing templates to plan and manage your content, campaigns, and more.
-With Asana, you can make sure your entire team knows what's expected and empower your team to seamlessly and efficiently plan, organize, and execute marketing activities from start to finish.Free templates for marketing teams
+With Asana, you can make sure your entire team knows what's expected and empower your team to seamlessly and efficiently plan, organize, and execute marketing activities from start to finish.Try Asana for marketing teams